molet/MLFF_tutorial/README.md

 Use [this link](https://colab.research.google.com/drive/1bYlVBEH32tVemb_ZC-gNE2ucMHx6sTF1) to access the Colab version of the notebook.

-NOTE: there is a limitation of using this approach as it is currently not supported in Colab to visualize structures and MD trajectories.
+NOTE: there is a limitation of using this approach as visualizing structures and MD trajectories is currently not supported in Colab.

 ## 3. Running the notebook from Docker